 OHSAS 18001, also referred to as ISO 18001, is the internationally accepted and recognised management standard for occupational health and safety.
 The standard is used as a method of assessing and auditing occupational health and safety management systems.

 The PCI Security Standards Council offers comprehensive standards and supporting materials to enhance data security for payment cards.
 They include a framework of specifications, tools, measurements and support resources to help organisations ensure the safe handling of cardholder information at every step.
 The keystone is the PCI Data Security Standard (PCI DSS), which provides an actionable framework for developing a robust payment card data security process, including prevention, detection and appropriate reaction to security incidents.

 SOC1 is an American Institute of Certified Public Accountants (AICPA) report used to document controls relevant to an organisation’s Internal Controls over Financial Reporting (ICFR).
-The report focuses on an organisation's services provided, along with supporting processes, policies, procedures, personnel and operational activities that constitute the core activities relevant to users.
-The auditing standards for an SOC1 report include SSAE 16 and ISAE 3402.
+The report focuses on an organization's services provided, along with supporting processes, policies, procedures, personnel and operational activities that constitute the core activities relevant to users.
+The auditing standards for an SOC1 report include SSAE 18 and ISAE 3402.